intro

 Generally, a subquery in SQL is used to retrieve data that will be used in the outer query.
 In this scenario, the inner query is executed first.
 Then, its results are used to evaluate the outer query.
 However, keep in mind that the order of execution of the inner query and the outer query depends on the specific scenario.

-You can use SQL subqueries in SELECT
+Typically, you can use SQL subqueries in SELECT

 , INSERT